HBIDamian/QOnCommand/externalAssets.md

 ## Local Asset Sources

 All local assets were downloaded from their official sources:
-- Tailwind CSS: Downloaded from official CDN
+- Bootstrap: Downloaded from official CDN (CSS and JavaScript bundle)
 - Inter Fonts: Downloaded from Google Fonts in WOFF2 format
 - Socket.IO: Downloaded from official npm CDN